andy-dev/css-playground/README.md

 # What you can find in style.css

 1. some uses of float and clear
+2. using target wo the use of js(this is cool)
+3. use of selectors
+4. ui for diff types of inputs
-2. text-align, margin-top, border etc...
+5. text-align, margin-top, border etc...

 # What you can find in index.html